 The University of Pennsylvania is committed to providing a safe and healthy environment, free of gender-based misconduct, to all members of our community and visitors to our community.
 As such, sexual assault, sexual violence, relationship violence and stalking will not be tolerated.
 In order to ensure the creation of a climate where members of the community are able to thrive and achieve their full potential, the University has developed a wide range of policies, educational programs, broad-based resources, support and reporting systems.
-These procedures supplement these other policies and initiatives, addressing the process by which complaints against a University faculty member for a violation of the Sexual Violence, Relationship Violence and Stalking Policy ("Sexual Violence Policy") will be adjudicated and resolved.
+These procedures supplement these other policies and initiatives, addressing the process by which complaints against a University faculty member for a violation of the Sexual Relations Policy (which includes the Sexual Harassment Policy, Consensual Romantic and Sexual Relations Policy and Sexual Violence, Relationship Violence and Stalking Policy ("Sexual Violence Policy") will be adjudicated and resolved.

-Confidentiality
+B. Confidentiality